-Q. How much Continuing Professional Education (CPE) credit can I expect my state bar and/or CPA board will accept?
+Q. How much Continuing Professional Education (CPE) credit can I expect my state board to accept?

 A. Consistent with the American Institute of Certified Public Accountants (AICPA) Statement on Standards for Continuing Professional Education (CPE) Programs, the University recommends 15 credits (hours) be awarded for each semester unit completed.
 If requested by an accountancy board an official transcript will be provided at no cost.